 What is Autotransformer?

-An autotransformer is a transformer in which the same winding serves as both the main and secondary windings.
+An autotransformer is a transformer with the same winding as the main and secondary windings.
 The autotransformer’s windings are electrically and magnetically linked to one another.

-This means that the same winding performs the primary and secondary functions of an autotransformer.
+This means that the same winding performs an autotransformer’s primary and secondary functions.
 As a result, the autotransformer’s windings share a magnetic connection in addition to an electrical one.

 No autotransformer is required to connect the high-voltage and low-voltage systems.
 It’s put to use whenever a modicum of variety is called for.
 Contrasted with other transformer types, this one only has one winding.
 There are two distinct sections in a single winding configuration.
 There is a primary user and a secondary user.